Vendor management is a discipline that enables organizations to control costs, drive service excellence and

 No. 5 Ensure your negotiation playbook includes IT contract terms and conditions

-Adding the right price protection language to your IT contract protects you when economic conditions are unfavorable — and it gives you a cost benefit when they return to normal.
+Adding the right price protection language to your IT contract protects you when economic conditions are

 In short: